The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble are shown below.

 12. Videographers and Photographers from BowlsChat or authorised third parties may be present at a tournament and by entering a tournament and/or attending the venue you give your express consent to all filming and to your actual or simulated likeness being included within any film, photograph, audio and/or audio-visual recording (“Footage”).
 All rights in such Footage which will be owned by BowlsChat or the relevant authorised third party and you also agree that any such Footage may be used by BowlsChat in any and all media for any purpose at any time throughout the world, including for commercial purposes, such as merchandising or DVDs, without payment or compensation to you.

 13. Entry into a BowlsChat Scramble tournament is a privilege, not a right and BowlsChat reserves the right to refuse any player's entry.
-If an entry is refused, BowlsChat will notify the player at the earliest opportunity (usually within 7 days from receipt of the entry) and a full refund of the entry fee will be processed.
+If an entry is refused, BowlsChat will notify the player at the earliest opportunity and if the entry fee has been paid it will be refunded.

-14. BowlsChat reserves the right to cancel a tournament at any time and all players will be informed at the earliest opportunity and receive a full refund of their entry fee.
+14. BowlsChat reserves the right to cancel a tournament at any time and all players will be informed at the earliest opportunity.
+If any entry fees have been paid they will be refunded.
 BowlsChat will not be liable for any losses due to an event being cancelled.

 15. BowlsChat reserves the right to change these Terms and Conditions at any time without prior notice and the up-to-date version may be viewed at all times in this menu on the BowlsChat website.